 I had a bride share a horror story with me the other day about being a bridesmaid in a friend’s wedding and seeing the wedding photographer and videographer look like they were going to come to physical blows.
 I’m sure my jaw hit the floor as she was telling the story but the idea that even for a second two wedding vendors could forget that it was about the couple getting married and made it all about themselves was insane to me.
 It’s horrifying and ridiculous.
 But stories like this are more common than you might think and it’s causing undo stress for couples already feeling the pressure of wedding planning.

 So here is the short answer: WE LOVE WORKING WITH VIDEOGRAPHY TEAMS.

-There are a number of dangers to this.
-I have terrible stories to tell you, couples not seeing wedding footage EVER, couples waiting upwards of 2 years for a 60-second highlight reel, unprofessional behavior at the wedding, etc. Sadly, it’s pretty easy to throw up a nice website and a few clips these days.
+As far as video goes there are a number of dangers to this.
+I have terrible stories to tell you, couples not seeing wedding footage EVER (after paying thousands of dollars), couples waiting upwards of 2 years for a 60-second highlight reel, unprofessional behavior at the wedding, being completely intrusive on a special private moment, etc.

-The biggest challenge we find to working with low-end videographers is that if they don’t know how to work well with others, or they have not had long term experience, they might very well be standing in all your photographs.
+From our side, the biggest challenge we find to working with low-end or new videographers is that if they don’t know how to work well with others, or they have not had long term experience, they might very well be standing in all your photographs.
 Now, let me assure you, our team will move heaven and earth to get you exemplary images.
 Because we DO have long term experience and will make it happen.
-BUT if we have a videographer who has a go-pro and is swinging in frantic circles 6 inches from your faces during your first dance… it might make our job just a little harder. ;-D
+BUT if we have a videographer who has a go-pro and is swinging in frantic circles 6 inches from your faces during your first dance, or your first kiss… it makes our job a whole lot harder. 😉

-Hopefully, that helps clear a few things up, but don’t hesitate to reach out to get a few recommendations on amazing professional video teams we love working with.
+Hopefully, that helps clear a few things up, but don’t hesitate to reach out to get a few recommendations on our favorite amazing professional video teams we love working with.